Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 - steering wheels are stuck in the up position

-- The steering wheel will no longer move up or down but moves in and out.
+- The steering wheel will not move up or down but in and out.

-- Steering wheel is stuck up, and won’t go down.
+- The steering wheel is stuck up and won’t go down.

 Why does a Mercedes-Benz steering wheel get stuck?